namin/staged-miniKanren/docs/lang.md

   '((1 .
 3) (1 .
 4) (2 .
 3) (2 .
 4)))
 ```

+TODO: consider if-null instead of amb?

 ## 1. write a staged interpreter that only stages fully-ground programs

+TODO: this introduction is more helpful for us than for the reader.
+Consider replacing with the grammar extension.

 We introduce the following forms.
 - `staged`